 Gaiam Spiked Muscle Roller Stick

-The unique design of the Gaiam Muscle Roller–featuring three spiked balls rolling on a steel shaft–give a smooth and deep massage.
+The unique design of the Gaiam Muscle Roller–featuring three spiked balls rolling on a steel shaft–gives a smooth and deep massage.

 I absolutely love this muscle roller, which features three massage balls covered in soft plastic spikes.
 The balls roll smoothly when applied over the skin, penetrating deep into your muscles.